JavierGonzalezAlvarez/rust_back_front_yew/README.md

-# writting the back and the front ni rust with activeweb and yew
+# writting the back and the front ni rust with actix-web and yew

-# back with activex-web & posgres
+# back with actix-web & posgres
 $ cargo --vesion
 $ cargo new rust_api_back_front --bin